Why do we need technology in our classrooms?

 Curriculum Connectedness, Progression, Assessment and Evidence

-Our computing curriculum, based on Ebor’s progression of knowledge and skills, is mapped through cross curricular opportunities woven within all areas of learning.
-This means computing can be taught alongside other areas of the curriculum, allowing for a creative, holistic and cross curricular approach.
-Having the computing objectives mapped out across the year for every year group based on the progression of knowledge and skills allows us to ensure all children have solid platforms to build upon as they move through school, diminishing any gaps in understanding.
-Morever, giving teachers the confidence, tools and clear expectations of what they must teach throughout school.
+Our computing curriculum, based on Ebor’s progression of knowledge and skills (which is in turn informed by the National Curriculum), is mapped through cross curricular, connected learning opportunities interwoven within all areas of learning.
+This means computing can be taught alongside other areas of the curriculum, allowing for a creative, holistic and contextual approach.
+Having the computing objectives mapped out across the year, for every year group based on the progression of knowledge and skills, allows us to ensure all children have solid platforms to build upon as they move through school.
+This allows us to diminish any gaps in understanding and ensure children can know more and remember more.
+Knowledge retention is further supported by the integration of quiz based platforms into curriculum reviews.

-Please see below for examples of our progression documents.
+Please see below for the computing progression of knowledge and skills.

 Please see below for an example of our cross curriculum knowledge and skills organisers

 The document above is an example of our cross curricular knowledge and skills organisers.
-As highlighted within, the computing objectives are taught alongside and interlinked with other aspects of the curriculum.
-Knowledge and skills objectives are mapped flexibly to ensure they fit with wider curriculum learning and link to our wider topics.
-The objectives covered are mapped out at he beginning of the year within out long term plan and are monitored throughout the year to ensure full coverage of the computing curriculum.
+As highlighted above, the computing objectives are taught alongside and interlinked with other aspects of the curriculum.
+Knowledge and skills objectives are mapped flexibly to ensure they fit with wider curriculum learning and link to our wider learning themes.
+The objectives covered are mapped out at the beginning of the year within our long term plan and are monitored throughout the year to ensure full coverage of the computing curriculum.

-The above document also acts as our assessment tool.
+The above document also informs future planning, as children are assessed against the knowledge and skills within.
 Each child has a copy of the knowledge and skills organiser within their Curriculum Chronicle books.
 Once they have demonstrated a secure understanding, the objective is highlighted (a note will be made of where to find the evidence of this secure learning: SS – Seesaw or GC – Google Classrom).
 We at Haxby are aware, just because an objective has been taught, does not mean it has been learnt.
 This assessment method alllows us to identify any children who have not demonstrated a secure understanding of the objectives taught and therefore enables us to provide individualised intervention or overteach – ensuring children can keep up not catch up.

 As stated above, evidence of secure learning will be available within the curriculum chronicle books as physical pieces of learning or within online platforms such as Seesaw and Google Classroom.